 So, you may be wondering how pass/incomplete grades jive with a standards-based learning system.
 Does that mean that students should just get a pass or incomplete for a class?
 Do we abandon making sure students know the targets for each assignment and giving students feedback about their progress according to those targets?

 In his post Should We Consider Pass/Fail Grading?
 Tom Guskey shared his thoughts after he conducted a quick review of the research about pass/fail grading.
 He found that studies about pass/fail grades have been primarily at the college level.
-But, while the research predominantly suggests that pass/fail grading in courses does not inspire quality work or motivation for students, there are instances where it proved beneficial.
+But, while the research predominantly suggests that pass/fail grading in courses does not inspire quality work or motivation for students, there are lessons to be learned from its use.
 Pass/fail grading “works” when the criteria for what it means to pass is clearly articulated, rigorous, and accessible.
 So it seems that his recommendation to K-12 schools that teachers should establish clear, attainable rigorous criteria for what constitutes passing tells us that we should not abandon our practice of clear targets, aligned assignments, and feedback to students.

 Hopefully, we are all sighing with relief that the work we have done to exemplify for students what each level on our 1-4 scales looks like is not for naught.
 But, it may not be long before we start asking ourselves questions like how do we give a pass/fail grade when we have been using a 1-4 rubric.